ibm-cloud-docs/vpc/bare_metal_server_manage.md

 | Start | Start a stopped server.
 This action is not available if the the status is Running. |
 | Reboot | Immediately powers off a running servere and then powers it back on again. |
 | Delete | To delete a server, the server must be powered off.
 If the server has a floating IP address, the floating IP address must be unassociated or released before the server is deleted.
 The delete action permanently removes a server and its connected vNIC, boot volume, and data from your account. |
 {: caption="Table 1.
-Actions available for bare metal servers" caption-side="top"}
+Actions available for bare metal servers" caption-side="bottom"}

 ## Managing bare metal servers by using the UI
 {: #managing-bare-metal-servers-ui}